folio-org/folio-org.github.io/guides/branch-preview-kubernetes.md

 ### Including front-end preview artifacts in a pull request to platform core

-In order to build a preview system using front end code that has not been merged to master, edit the `package.json` file on a branch of platform-core and edit the version of the module you would like to preview replacing the version number with a pointer to a github branch.
+In order to build a preview system using front-end code that has not been merged to master, edit the `package.json` file on a branch of platform-core and edit the version of the module you would like to preview replacing the version number with a pointer to a github branch.

 For example, to build a preview system using unmerged code for ui users on a branch called "my-feature-branch", the entry for `@folio/users` in `package.json` might look like this: